The64thGamer/cheeseepedia/content/z09gheopwaufudyh/content.md

 ### 1972

 - Jim would move his stand to a new location in Mariemont, over 30 miles south of Hamilton.
 This location featured screen doors and windows, as well as a proper roof.
-A gas station on property was converted into a place for Jim and his family to live. {{< cite 2 >}}
+A gas station on property was converted into a place for Jim and his family to live.
+[2]
-- Later in the year the stand would move again, this time back north to the corner of Route 4 and Symmes Road in Fairfield. {{< cite 2 >}}
+- Later in the year the stand would move again, this time back north to the corner of Route 4 and Symmes Road in Fairfield.
+[2]

 ### 1973

 - Jim was getting used to moving the stand around often, The traffic his business brought made the vacant lots it was placed on much more desirable to developers, who would buy the land and force Jungle Jim's to move. <sup>(1)(2)</sup>
-- After setting up a temporary location at 1215 Main St on the west side of Hamilton, the stand would move back to Fairfield on Route 4, this time across from the Fisher Body manufacturing plant. {{< cite 2 >}}
+- After setting up a temporary location at 1215 Main St on the west side of Hamilton, the stand would move back to Fairfield on Route 4, this time across from the Fisher Body manufacturing plant.
+[2]

 ### 1974